-Patents provide incentives to individuals by offering them recognition for their creativity and material reward for their marketable inventions in the form of economic monopoly over their inventions.
+Patents provide incentives to individuals by offering them recognition for their creativity and material reward for their marketable inventions in the form of an economic monopoly over their inventions.

-How is a Patent Granted in India?
+How is a Patent granted in India?

-The first step in securing a patent is the filing an application for patent in India.
-The patent application generally contains the title of the invention, as well as an indication of its technical field; it must include the background and a description of the invention, in clear language and enough detail that an individual with an average understanding of the field could use or reproduce the invention.
+The first step in securing a patent is applying for a patent in India.
+The patent application contains the title of the invention, as well as an indication of its technical field; it must include the background and a description of the invention, in plain language and enough detail that an individual with an average understanding of the field could use or reproduce the invention.

 Who grants a Patent in India?